elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/memento-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Memento pattern is a type of behavioral design pattern.
+      <strong>Interview Response:</strong> The Memento pattern belongs to the behavioral category of design patterns, which are concerned with the interactions and responsibilities between objects.
     </div>
   </div>
 </details>